nirwan1265/Docker-Hazel-NCSU/README.md

 ## Running the Docker Images
 To run the Docker image, follow these steps:
 ### Pulling the Docker Image Locally
-First, download the Docker image to your local system
+First, download the Docker image to your local system.
+For an example I used the lolcow image.
 ```
 docker pull sylabsio/lolcow
 ```